pmc-community/jekyll-site-template/doc-contents/_components/card.md

 %}

 ## Example
-Here is an exmple of a card with aside content.
+Here is an example of a card with aside content.
 First, define the buttons to be rendered in the card footer.
 Second, create the card content and the card aside content as external files.
 Note that you can use any other Docaroo components to create these pieces of content.
 The code to include the card into a document is:

 {% raw %}
 ```javascript